-5 Top Weekly TSXV Stocks: Amex Hits High-Grade Gold | INN
+5 Top Weekly TSXV Stocks: Amex Hits High-grade Gold | INN

 - Aurcana (TSXV:AUN)

-Here’s a look at the top five performing stocks among companies in the resources and energy sector on the TSXV.
+Here’s a look at the top five performing stocks in the resources and energy sectors on the TSXV.

-Last week the company posted a corporate update, announcing on Wednesday (September 18) that it had appointed a new chief technology officer.
-Earlier in September, the company announced that it was launching an 8,500 meters infill and extension drilling program at Lac Doré.
+Last week, the company posted a corporate update, announcing on Wednesday (September 18) that it has appointed a new chief technology officer.
+Earlier in September, the company launched an 8,500 meter infill and extension drilling program at Lac Doré.

 On the TSXV, the company was trading up by 33.33 percent by the end of last week at C$0.06.